NinoFVal/HTML-CSS-Project/README.md

 - Physically, I tested the site on a Huawei Redmi 12 Pro+, an Acer Swift 3 Laptop with a 15in Screen and a Larger 25in Asus Monitor

 - Testing was also carried out by friends and family with positive feedback and constructive criticism.

+### UX Testing

+1.As a first time user I want to know what this site is about without much effort.

+- On the landing page, the first thing the user will notice is the site name.
+This should make it clear that this site is about yoga, in the nav bar the user will find links to information on the yoga the person offering yoga classes.

+2.As a first time user I want learn more about yoga and whether it would suit my lifestyle.

+- Navigating to the yoga styles page, the user will find information on the yoga styles that are going to be taught.

+3.As a first time user I want to learn more about the yoga teacher holding these classes.

+- Navigating to the about me page, the user will find a personal statement from the yoga teacher.

+4.As a first time user I want to be able to contact the yoga teacher with any questions I may have.

+- Not only are there links in the footer to yoga teacher social pages.
+A form can be found on the book a class page where a user can leave a question for the yoga teacher.

+5.As a returning user want the option to book a yoga class if I am interested in joining.

+- A frequent user will find a class timetable and a link to a secure 3rd party booking and payment site.

+6.As a returning user I want to know where the yoga classes are being held.

+- A frequent user will find on the book a class, an embedded google map with a pinned location where the yoga classes are held.

+7 As a frequent user I want to see what time classes are held and on what days.

+- The user would know to navigate to the time table and see if there were any changes to the class times and days.

 ### Performance Testing